 We ask all players, coaches, spectators, referees, and Board Members to keep in mind that this league is a volunteer run league and everyone is here for the kids and the promotion of the League as a whole.
 This being said, we would like everyone to play hard, play fair and above all, HAVE FUN

-The ball is size 4 (5, 6/7,8/9) or Size 5 (10/13, 14/17).
+The ball is Size 4 (6/7,8/9) or Size 5 (10/13, 14/17).

-10-13 7 Total Players (6 with 1 keeper) NO LESS THAN 5 TOTAL PLAYERS
+10/13 Yr Olds - 7 Total Players (6 with 1 keeper) Minimum 5 TOTAL PLAYERS

-14-17 6 Total Players (5 with 1 keeper) NO LESS THAN 5 TOTAL PLAYERS
+14/17 Yr Olds - 6 Total Players (5 with 1 keeper) Minimum 5 TOTAL PLAYERS

 The referee in the box will raise his hand over his head during guaranteed substitutions, and will look to the coaches.
 Coaches should yell "SUB" and the referee in the box will hold play for up to 20 seconds to complete the substitution.
 If the coach does not yell within a few seconds, the referee in the box will signal for play to resume, and normal substitutions must be made.